 Effective retail shelving isn't just customer-facing; it also makes life easier behind the scenes, especially when it comes to inventory management.
 When your shelves are organized logically, it’s simpler to see what you have, what’s running low, and what needs restocking.
 Consider "shelf space distribution," which includes thinking about product placement relative to similar items and even competitors' products if you carry multiple brands.
 This strategic approach helps your team manage stock levels more efficiently, reduces the chances of overstocking or understocking, and makes cycle counts or full inventory checks much quicker.
 Good shelving is a foundational element of solid inventory control and warehouse management, a key aspect of shelf space optimization.

-Design Shelves to Encourage Sales
+Arrange Your Shelves to Drive Sales

 Ultimately, you want your shelving to help you sell more.
 Strategic placement is key here.
 For instance, strategically positioning shelving with impulse-buy items near checkout areas can amplify impulsive buying tendencies by as much as 20%.
 Think about using endcaps effectively to highlight promotions or new arrivals.
 The design of the shelves themselves, from materials to lighting, can also draw customers in and encourage them to explore.
 By viewing your shelving as an active part of your sales strategy, you can create displays that don't just hold products, but actively promote them.
 You can see examples of how S-CUBE helps businesses create these kinds of successful retail environments in our work section.